peter88213/PyWriter/docs/roadmap.md

 ### v12.13

 When exporting an ODT document that is not meant for re-import, convert yWriter comments into footnotes or endnotes.

+### v12.14

+Read and write the word target start and end dates.